Dipsacus fullonum: Ecology

-Cultivation and uses
+Uses

 The fuller's teasel (the cultivar group Dipsacus fullonum Sativus Group; syn.
-D. sativus) was formerly widely used in textile processing, providing a natural comb for cleaning, aligning and raising the nap on fabrics, particularly wool.
+D. sativus) was formerly widely used in textile processing, providing a natural comb for cleaning, aligning and raising the nap on fabrics, particularly wool (i.e. 'fulling').
 It differs from the wild type in having stouter, somewhat recurved spines on the seed heads.
 The dried flower heads were attached to spindles, wheels, or cylinders, sometimes called teasel frames, to raise the nap on fabrics (that is, to tease the fibres).
 By the 20th century, teasels were largely replaced by metal cards, which could be made uniform and do not require constant replacement as the teasel heads wear.
 However, some people who weave wool still prefer to use teasels for raising the nap, claiming that the result is better; in particular, if a teasel meets serious resistance in the fabric, it will break, whereas a metal tool would rip the cloth.

-Teasels are also occasionally grown as ornamental plants, and the dried heads are used in floristry.
+Teasels are occasionally grown as ornamental plants, and the dried heads are used in floristry.

+Invasive species

 Teasels have been naturalised in many regions away from their native range, partly due to the import of fuller's teasel for textile processing, and partly by the seed being a contaminant mixed with crop seeds.
 It can sometimes become a noxious weed outside its native range.
 It forms large monocultures (displacing other species) in areas it invades that have favourable climates and none of the species which feed upon it in its native range.